Skip to main content

 with Yolanda Kaddu-Mulindwa and Hannah Kruse.

-We warmly invite you to the closing event of the exhibition Up Close – Goldrausch 2025, and to the last guided tour by curator Yolanda Kaddu-Mulindwa and Hannah Kruse, director of the Goldrausch Künstlerinnenprojekt.
+We warmly invite you to the closing event of the exhibition Up Close – Goldrausch 2025, and to the last tour by curator Yolanda Kaddu-Mulindwa and Hannah Kruse, director of the Goldrausch Künstlerinnenprojekt.

 Learn more